obrigg/meraki-health-check/README.md

 ### Known limitations / caveats
 1. The script intentionally ignores the 2.4GHz spectrum, as it is beyond salavion.
 It can be altered, if needed, in the `check_wifi_channel_utilization` function.
-2. The Meraki API does not retrieve the default RF policies.
+2. The Meraki API **does not retrieve the default RF policies**.
 A network using a default RF policy with altered values will not show up in the report.
 3. The SSID amount check counts every **enabled** SSIDs, even if the SSID is limited to certain APs or to a certain band.
 You may have three ssids on 2.4GHz and three different SSIDs on 5GHz, but the check will fail as it counts six SSIDs.
 4. The API usage is checking the last 5,000 API calls.
-It can be changed in the code, more API calls being examines = longer run time for the script.
+It can be changed in the code, more API calls being examines = longer run time for the script (The async version checks up to 10,000 API calls per admin user).
 ----
 ### Licensing info
 Copyright (c) 2022 Cisco and/or its affiliates.